francisrstokes/vec-la-fp/README.md

 `vec.lerp(v, v2, t)` - `towards`, but with the `t` argument last

+`vec.scalarNear(e, n, n2)` - true if n is within epsilon of n2

+`vec.near(e, v, v2)` - true if every elment of v is near the same in v2

+`vec.clampMag(min, max, v)` - a vector in the same direction as v with magnitude clamped to at least min and at most max

 `vec.norm(v)` - normalises `v`

 `vec.mId` - immutable identity matrix